ryanmachi/whitecat/baseDict.md

 ## Basic Dict

-The following attributed should be included in the outside of the json
+The following attributed should be included in the parameter of the API

 name | type | Description
 --- | --- | ---